AlephVault/hardhat-blueprints/README.md

 - `integer-string`: A positive, base-10 or 0x-prefixed base-16, number.
 Returns a string.
 - `bigint`: A positive, base-10 or 0x-prefixed base-16, number.
 Returns a bigint.
 - `boolean`: A boolean value.
 You'll use `true` or `false` there.
+- `account`: An account index (works both in viem and ethers).
-- `address`: A checksum-valid address.
+- `address`: A checksum-valid address (works both in viem and ethers).
 - `smart-address`: A checksum-valid address or an account index (works both in viem and ethers).
 - `solidity` A solidity version, in format X.Y.Z.
 It must be one of the versions installed in your project.
+- `token-amount`: A token amount with units, e.g.: "1.5ether", "2 ether", "1gwei", "0.5 gwei"
+  or other standard units.
 - Alternatively, an object.
 The format of this object is the same as the entries used in the `prompt` method in the `enquirer` library (but also considering the available types from the `hardhat-enquirer-plus` package).